The Four Polarizations of the $W$ at High Energies: Gauge Invariance and Gauge Independence: The ``2P'' Scheme

 At the squared level, the unpolarized and polarized contributions in the 2P scheme are

-By construction, the net polarization interference has only a single source: transverse-longitudinal interference.
+And by construction, the net polarization interference has only one source: the interference between the transverse amplitude and the 2P amplitude.
 Direct computation shows

-In comparison with Eq.~\eqref{int_unitary}, polarization interference in the 2P scheme is simpler because the longitudinal-scalar interference is contained in the squared 2P matrix element $\vert\mathcal{M}(\lambda=0')\vert^2$.
-In comparison to interference the axial gauge, the 2P scheme features similar contributions as Eq.~\eqref{eq:int_def_axial_expression_shift}, though with less clear high-energy behavior.
-Importantly, the 2P scheme puts predictions for polarized amplitudes in covariant gauges and axial gauges on closer footing as there is now a correspondence between the two gauge classes for polarized amplitudes, $\mathcal{M}_{\lambda=T,0'}\vert_{\rm Unitary}\leftrightarrow \mathcal{M}_{\lambda=T,0}\vert_{\rm axial}$, and interference terms.
+In comparison to Eq.~\eqref{int_unitary}, polarization interference in the 2P scheme is simpler because the longitudinal-scalar interference is contained in the squared 2P matrix element $\vert\mathcal{M}(\lambda=0')\vert^2$.
+In comparison to the axial gauge, the 2P scheme features similar contributions as Eq.~\eqref{eq:int_def_axial_expression_shift}, though with less clear high-energy behavior.
+Importantly, the 2P scheme puts predictions for polarized amplitudes in covariant gauges and axial gauges on closer footing as there is now a correspondence among polarized amplitudes, $\mathcal{M}_{\lambda=T,0'}\vert_{\rm Unitary}\leftrightarrow \mathcal{M}_{\lambda=T,0}\vert_{\rm axial}$, and interference terms in the two gauge classes.